zhouer/Sidekick/docs/user-guide.md

     greeting_label.text = "Done counting!"
     console.print("Script finished.")

-    # Keep the Sidekick connection alive if you had interactive elements
+    # Always call sidekick.run_forever() at the end of your script.
-    # For this non-interactive script, it's not strictly needed after the loop,
+    # This keeps the Sidekick connection alive and ensures all components
-    # but it's good practice if you plan to add interactivity later.
+    # behave as expected, even if no interactive elements are immediately apparent.
-    # sidekick.run_forever()
+    sidekick.run_forever()
     ```

 3.  **Run the Python script:**